The HSE launched a national recruitment campaign for 2021 in order to create a national panel for Student Paramedics.

-· Stage 2 – Verbal Evaluation and Analytical Reasoning Testing (tests are taken in person in Dublin)
+Verbal Evaluation and Analytical Reasoning Testing

-· Stage 3 – Eligibility Sift in line with course entry requirements and necessary licensing documentation
+Eligibility Sift in line with course entry requirements and necessary licensing documentation

 This course includes tuition on the aptitude tests and the interview (Stage 2 & 4):

-Find out more about what this course will have to offer here: Paramedic Online Course
+Find out more about this course here:

-Candidates that are successful in the recruitment competition are placed onto a panel and the HSE uses this panel to recruit new student paramedics as the positions become available.
+Candidates that are successful in the recruitment competition are placed on a panel and the HSE uses this panel to recruit new student paramedics as the positions become available.
 When the panel becomes exhausted, then the HSE run another recruitment competition.

 Depending on the outcome of the selection process (aptitude tests, eligibility sift and interview) you may be placed on a panel in order of merit, from which specified purpose training places on the Paramedic Training Programme will be filled.
 Student Paramedics in the HSE National Ambulance Services undertake training on the Paramedic Training Programme: The Paramedic Training Programme is delivered by the National Ambulance Service College (NASC) in partnership with the College of Medicine & Health, University College Cork.
 Successful completion of the Paramedic Training Programme will lead to the award of Diploma in Paramedical Science.